sadik-smd/processor-sdk-doc-fork/source/edgeai/sdk_overview.rst

-The SDK also enables an interplay of multiple open-source components such as GStreamer, OpenVx, OpenCV and deep learning runtime such as TFLite, ONNX and Neo-AI DLR.
+The SDK also enables an interplay of multiple open-source components such as GStreamer, OpenVx, OpenCV and deep learning runtime such as TFLite, ONNX and TVM-RT.
 The reference applications showcase perception based examples such as image classification, object detection and semantic segmentation in both Python and C++ variants.
 The SDK supports edit-build-debug cycles directly on the target and also on PC to cross compile and build the applications.